About Us

 The Future of FARMING

 Our report, Farming for Change, which modelled an agroecological future for the UK, was well received when it launched in 2021.
 It attracted significant attention across national media and online and continues to be one of the key reports about the agroecological transition cited today.
 We continue to publish new evidence and research and convene leadership around these issues with a regular series of symposia attracting key farming leaders throughout the year.
+We are also amplifying farming and rural voices through our #FarmingVoices project.

 More below